majorgabor/majorgabor/README.md

 ### Hi there 👋

+- 😄 I'm fun (trust me, 🤓 I'm an engineer)
 - 🤖 I'm obsessed with robotics
-- 🍕 I'm learning Italian every day
+- 🍕 I'm currently learning Italian
 - 💚 Athene (the Finnish one)